-(1) Each cat must be trapped using humane trapping techniques.
-Personally owned traps may be used for TNR purposes.
+- (1) Each cat must be trapped using humane trapping techniques.
+Personal traps may be used for TNR purposes. - (2) Cats must be assessed by a veterinarian and deemed to be healthy and free of communicable diseases at the time of the spay/neuter surgery. - (3) Cats must be spayed or neutered. - (4) Cats must be vaccinated against rabies, Feline Viral Rhinotracheitis, Calicivirus and Panleukopenia (FVRCP). - (5) Cats must be ear tipped. - (6) Cat bites must be reported to the Division within 24 hours of the bite.
+The organization or individual shall assist the Division in the capture of the cat and surrender the cat to the Division for a rabies quarantine.

-- (2) Cats must be assessed by a veterinarian and deemed to be healthy and free of communicable diseases at the time of the spay/neuter surgery. - (3) Cats must be spayed or neutered. - (4) While undergoing the spay or neuter surgery, each cat must be vaccinated against rabies, Feline Viral Rhinotracheitis, Calicivirus and Panleukopenia, (FVRCP), and any additional vaccinations recommended by the veterinarian performing the surgery. - (5) Cats must be ear tipped.
-A tipped ear will identify the cat as having received at least one dose of each vaccination described herein. - (6) Cat bites must be reported to the Division within 24 hours of the bite.
-The organization or individual shall assist the Division in the capture of the cat and surrender the cat to the Division for a rabies quarantine. - (7) Feeding of a registered TNR colony shall be allowed under the strict adherence of a maximum 30-minute feeding schedule and documented on the TNR Tracking Form.
+- (7) Feeding of a registered TNR colony shall be allowed under the strict adherence of a maximum 30-minute feeding schedule and documented on the TNR Tracking Form.
 After the feeding of the colony, all food bowls and uneaten food shall be removed. - (8) Cats entering the TNR program must be documented for tracking purposes by the TNR caregiver using the Division's TNR Tracking Form.
 The veterinarian performing the procedures outlined in this section must sign the tracking form.
 The completed forms must be turned in to the Division for review and statistical purposes. - (9) The individual or organization engaging in TNR shall be responsible for all costs and expenses while engaging in these activities. - (10) The TNR caregiver shall be considered the owner in accordance with this chapter and shall be responsible for the cats within the TNR colony. - (11) A cat in the TNR colony shall be removed from the colony and city if deemed to be a public nuisance in accordance with this chapter. - (12) A TNR colony shall be removed from the city if deemed to be a public nuisance in accordance with this chapter.